-RMH, through RMH Property, has invested in a sizeable investment portfolio of property entities led by best of breed management teams with exposure to South Africa, Namibia, Mauritius, Serbia, Romania and Cyprus.
+RMH, through RMH Property, has invested in a sizeable investment portfolio of property entities led by best of breed management teams with exposure to South Africa, Namibia, and Mauritius.
 RMH Property’s portfolio companies conduct their businesses in two focus areas: investments and developments.

 RMH Property partners and works closely with its portfolio companies to ensure disciplined capital allocation and to guide, support and challenge them to deliver on their investment and development pipelines in a manner that will ultimately sufficiently deleverage their capital structures, enhance net asset value and produce sustainable earnings and dividend yields.
-RMH is appropriately capitalised; albeit that lower interest rates have reduced the yield on the working capital endowment.
+RMH is appropriately capitalised and have sufficient working capital available to execute its monetisation strategy.

 APH has property development, fund management, corporate services and asset management divisions.

 The most noteworthy completed real estate assets in APH’s investment portfolio are a 100% ownership of the Newtown precinct in Johannesburg, 100% ownership of the Grove Mall in Namibia, a 20% stake in Mall of Africa and a 10% stake in Ascencia.

 The development expertise within APH is unrivaled in the South African market with a core team of development professionals that have consistently demonstrated the ability to manage development risk to deliver shareholder returns.

 The fund invests exclusively in urban renewal through the development of inner-city (thereby well-located) precincts which feature a dense mix of affordable rental housing, commercial spaces, a rich mix of urban and social amenities as well as high-quality public spaces.

 The model is in contrast to the current dominant mode of affordable housing delivery in South Africa where lower income households are confined to the urban periphery, far from opportunities and essential services.